German Chancellor Olaf Scholz speaks on his inaugural visit to Israel | DW | 02.03.2022

 "Despite the current situation in the world, I've decided to pay this visit now and it was the right thing to do."

-He reaffirmed Germany's commitment to Israel's security.
+He reaffirmed Germany's commitment to Israel's security, saying Germany's responsibilities had been made clear to home once again, by his visit to Yad Vashem.
 "You can rely on it.
 Germany will continue to be steadfast at Israel's side."

 He again called on Russia to immediately cease all hostilities cease.